ags54/team6-resume-analyser/docs/API.md

 ### Analyze Resume and Job Description (Task 18)
 **Endpoint:** `POST /api/analyze`

+Must be logged in.
+Uses job description and resume from previous upload.

 **Description:** Connect with the NLP API and facilitate communication between the frontend and AI service.